Projection-based Prediction-Correction Method for Distributed Consensus Optimization: The Projection-based Prediction-Correction Method

 Consequently, from \eqref{alpha_star}, \eqref{phi_alpha_star} and \eqref{eq_alpha_star} we obtain

-In light of numerical experiments, we find it advantageous to scale the "optimal" value $\alpha_k^*$ by a relaxation factor $\gamma \in [1, 2)$ (preferably close to 2).
-As such, we recommend employing the correction formula \eqref{ppcm_cor}) with the step-size defined in \eqref{ppcm_step_size}.
-Alternatively, for the sake of convenience, one can utilize a unit step-size $\alpha_k = 1$.
+In light of numerical experiments, we find it advantageous to scale the ``optimal" value $\alpha_k^*$ by a relaxation factor $\gamma \in (0, 2)$ (preferably lies in $[1, 2)$).
+As such, we recommend employing the correction formula \eqref{ppcm_cor} with the step-size defined in \eqref{ppcm_step_size}. \begin{remark} In a distributed setting, utilizing the step size calculated by \eqref{ppcm_step_size} would preclude decentralization.
+However, it is noteworthy that there always exists $\gamma_k \in (0, 2)$ such that $\gamma_k \alpha_k^* = 1$, allowing for the direct use of a unit step size $\alpha_k = 1$.
+This adaptation ensures the algorithm's seamless application in distributed environments. \end{remark}